 And they are all so wonderful, sharing what they create and how they create it.

-At the end of this post is a list of all the wonderful, talented, helpful, cookie people I’ve found, but for this post we’re going to focus on what Callye at Sweet Sugarbelle taught me.
+For this post we’re going to focus on what Callye at Sweet Sugarbelle taught me.
 Because her tutorials just made it “click” in my head, and now because of her, I’m not ashamed to try and make a pretty cookie instead of the drop cookies I usually make.

 To make Royal Icing you need to watch her tutorial on 20 second icing The entire post is really helpful and all the videos are short, Callye gets right to the point!